elsayedamine/MINISHELL/README.md

-we have a big problem  in redirection parsing unfortunately wa naaaaaaari treatement dial redirections 3ndna khaaaaaaaaaaari m3a ro7o waaaaaaaaa3 we still have a big prob in the pipeline some many errors in the logic
+we have a big problem  in redirection parsing unfortunately wa naaaaaaari treatement dial redirections 3ndna khaaaaaaaaaaari m3a ro7o waaaaaaaaa3 we still have a big prob in the pipeline so many errors in the logic
 ```